zerotwooneone/percolator/source/Percolator.Application/README.md

 This application layer serves as a security boundary.
 It is responsible for validating data and performing sanity checks **before** passing requests to the domain layers (`Percolator.Network`, `Percolator.Cryptography`).
 This includes enforcing rate limits on incoming requests.

 The domain layers operate on a "fail forward" policy and will throw exceptions on any data that violates their contracts.
 The application layer's primary error handling duty is to prevent these exceptions from occurring under normal conditions by rigorously validating all inputs.
 This ensures that domain-level exceptions represent true, unexpected security or logic violations, not routine validation failures.

+### Development Guidelines

+- **Strongly-Typed IDs**: To enhance type safety and clarify intent, raw `Guid` primitives must not be used for identifiers in public APIs.
+Instead, wrap them in strongly-typed DDD value objects with intention-revealing names (e.g., `PeerId`, `ConversationId`).
+This prevents accidental misuse of identifiers and makes the domain language more explicit.
+- **Test-Driven Development**: All new features and refactoring should follow the Red-Green-Refactor cycle of Test-Driven Development (TDD).
+Write a failing test first (Red), then write the simplest code to make it pass (Green), and finally, refactor the code to improve its design while keeping the tests passing.
+This ensures that all logic is covered by tests and promotes a high-quality, maintainable codebase.